Commercial Loan vs. Invoice Factoring

 |Denied for IRS Problems – Tax liens||NO||YES|

-Even though accounts receivable factoring is often referred to as “factoring loans”, it is a financial transaction between the business seeking funds and factoring companies, but no bank.
+Even though accounts receivable factoring is sometimes referred to as “factoring loans”, it is a financial transaction between the business seeking funds and factoring companies, but no bank.
 Accounts Receivable Factoring (Invoice Factoring) is when a company, like Charter Capital, purchases your accounts receivable invoices at a discount and provides you with immediate cash.

 As an alternative source of business financing, invoice factoring eliminates many of the difficult-to-meet criteria that companies must face in order to get a commercial loan.
 If you can get a loan or line of credit in today’s tight banking market, what’s going to happen after you’ve depleted those funds?
 You will still have to wait for the invoices to be paid.
 The biggest problem with a traditional bank loan is that there is a maximum credit limit.
 Whereas Charter Capital provides no-loan cash based on the quality and liquidity of your assets (your accounts receivable).
 Because each account is evaluated individually, Charter Capital has much more flexibility than a Bank when it comes to keeping up with an increase in sales.